12 months full time; 24 months part time

 You may also attend relevant lectures and seminars offered for the following postgraduate taught programmes (without assessment):

-Normally an upper-second-class Honours degree, or international equivalent, in a relevant subject area.
+An upper-second-class Honours degree, or international equivalent, in a relevant subject.

-Applicants whose first language is not English must hold IELTS 6.5 (with at least 5.5 in each sub-score), TOEFL 90 (Internet-based), or equivalent.
+Applicants whose first language is not English must hold IELTS 6.5, TOEFL 90 (Internet-based), Pearson's PTE Academic Test 62 or equivalent.

 Our INTO Newcastle University Centre can provide extra tuition to help you meet the University's English language requirements.